silasjul/Tinder-Bot/README.md

 # API key for Gemini AI (used for generating messages)
 GEMINI_API_KEY=your-gemini-api-key

-# Path to the Chrome user profile for Selenium
+# Path to the Chrome user profile for Selenium (so it has access to your password)
 CHROME_PROFILE_PATH="C:\Users\your-username\AppData\Local\Google\Chrome\User Data"
 ```